No December would be complete without a visit to a Christmas market.

 This historic city in eastern France holds one of the oldest Christmas markets in Europe, dating back more than 440 years.

-It opens from November 23 to December 30, with more than 300 stalls scattered across 10 locations in the city centre.
+It opens from the 22nd November to the 30th December, with more than 300 stalls scattered across 10 locations in the city centre.

 Historic Winchester is worth a visit at any time of year, but it has an extra sprinkle of magic when the Winchester Cathedral Christmas Market is on.

-It runs from November 17 to December 20 in the imposing setting of Cathedral’s Inner and Outer Close.
+It runs from the 1st November to the 22nd December, in the imposing setting of Cathedral’s Inner and Outer Close.

 There are more than 100 stalls and you can test your skills at the ice rink or sit back and watch the crowd skating en masse.